bondgh0954/Capstone_project1/README.md

  5. Commit the version update

+## Motivation

+The motivation for this project stems from the need to streamline application deployment processes in modern software development.
+By leveraging containerization, Kubernetes orchestration, and CI/CD pipelines, this project showcases:

+- **Automation**: Minimizing manual intervention in deployment workflows.
+- **Scalability**: Utilizing Kubernetes to scale applications based on demand.
+- **Efficiency**: Reducing deployment times and ensuring consistent environments.
+- **Reliability**: Integrating version control, artifact management, and container registries to enhance deployment robustness.

+This setup serves as a practical example of implementing DevOps best practices in a real-world scenario, providing a reliable and repeatable process for deploying Java applications.

 #### Step 1 Install and initialise Jenkins
 Create a server on DigitalOcean platform and install jenkins container on the server.